saudbinayed/binout/LS-DYNA-sample/README.md

 # Example LS-DYNA files
 ## Introduction
 Given are three LS-DYNA files. `plane_strain_impact.k` is the model's input keyword file.
 The remaining two are binary results files.
-`binout` contains the actual output data of interest, and `d3plot` is the root d3plot file from which we retreive the input mesh data.
+`binout` contains the actual output data of interest, and `d3plot` is the root d3plot file from which we'll retreive the input mesh data.

 In the input model, the following result databases are requested: "matsum" and "glstat" (to get global energy data), "nodout" (to get nodal results), and "elout" (to get element results), and lastly "ncforc" (to get contact force results).
 We set `BINARY=2` in `*database_matsum`, etc, so that results are written to a `binout` file after the model was run.

 ## Description of the model
 A simple input model was chosen for brevity.
-It consists of a small rigid impactor moving downwards with an initial velocity and hitting a larger deformable solid (from above), which was initially at rest.
-The model includes a typical (friction-less) contact definition to account for the impact event.
+It consists of a small rigid impactor that is moving downward with an initial velocity and hitting a larger deformable solid (from above), which was initially at rest.
+The model includes a typical (frictionless) contact definition to account for the impact event.
 During the impact, the initial kinetic energy of the moving impactor diminshes as partial momentum is transferred to the larger deformable body.
-The larger body absorb part of that input energy as internal (strain) energy.
-The remaining energy is converted into kinetic energies that is split between the two bodies (the impactor and the deformable solid).
+The larger body absorbs part of that input energy as internal (strain) energy.
+The remaining energy is converted into kinetic energies that are split between the two bodies (the impactor and the deformable solid).
 The impactor reverses the direction of its motion, and the impact event ends when the two bodies ultimately lose contact.
-The impactor departs away (with no return) with a new terminal velocity, and endless elastic waves propagations gets established in the deformable solid.
+The impactor departs away (with no return) with a new terminal velocity, and endless elastic waves' propagations get established in the deformable solid.

 Both the impactor and the deformable body are assumed to be solids in a state of "plane-strain".
-Therefore, they are modelled as 2D "shell"s in the xy-plane as simplification.
+Therefore, they are modelled as 2D "shell"s in the xy-plane as a simplification.
 The y-axis is the vertical.
 The impactor is of size 0.2 x 0.2 m, while the deformable solid is 1.0 x 0.4 m.

 ## content of the `binout`